icub-tech-iit/outside-collaborators/README.md

   See [FAQ](./FAQ.md) for more details.
 - When a repo entry gets removed from [repos](./repos), the subsequent action won't be able to perform any cleanup of the corresponding repository as the entry is simply missing and thus the action won't find it out.
-To get around this, leave the entry empty for one round to give the action the possibility to perform the required cleanup.
+To circumvent this, leave the entry empty for one round to give the action the possibility to perform the required cleanup.
 Soon afterward, the entry can be safely removed.
+Of course, there are other smarter ways to get it done automatically but this is actually the simplest.
-- [Known bugs][6] 🐛
+- Pending [known bugs][6] 🐛

 ## 🔳 Outro
 We hope that you will find this workflow helpful!